nationalarchives/dr2-ingest/python/dri-migration/README.md

 WHERE du.CATALOGUEREFERENCE LIKE 'TEST/123%'
 ```

-* Run the Python script.
+* Run the Python script passing it the path to the Intelligent Caching SQLite database or for test runs, you can use
+   the `intelligent_caching_test_run_db.db` in the "migrate" folder of this project; do not commit this file.

 ### Environment variables